-The holiday season is a time of joy and generosity, and let’s face it, busyness.
-But it’s also a peak period for identity theft.
+Holiday identity theft surges every year during the festive season.
+The holiday season is a time of joy and generosity—and unfortunately, a peak period for identity theft.
 Scammers exploit the festive rush, preying on unsuspecting shoppers.
-In fact, the IRS has reported an uptick in phishing emails and texts designed to steal personal information during this time.
+In fact, the IRS has reported an uptick in phishing emails and texts designed to facilitate identity theft during this time.
+Understanding how to prevent identity theft during the holidays is essential to protecting yourself and your finances

 Holiday identity theft is more common than you think, and let me tell you, it’s no joke.
 A few years ago, I clicked on what I thought was a killer deal from a popular retailer.
 Spoiler alert: It wasn’t.
 Scammers used my excitement to lure me into sharing my personal information, and I paid the price—literally.
 Here’s the thing, I go through annual fraud training as an industry requirement.
 I feel like I’m pretty wise to their tricks.
 But they got me.
 The emotional and financial stress that followed taught me a hard lesson: scammers don’t take holidays off.
 Let my experience be a lesson that no anyone can fall prey.